 The primary objective of the Company's capital management is to safeguard the Company's ability to continue its operations as a going concern and to maximize shareholder value.
 The Company manages its capital structure and makes adjustments to it, when there are changes in the economic conditions.
 To maintain or adjust the capital structure, the Company may adjust dividend payment to shareholders, return capital to shareholders, or issue new stock.
-No changes were made in the objectives, policies or processes for the years ended December 31, 2021 and 2020.
+No changes were made in the objectives, policies or processes for the years ended December 31, 2022 and 2021.
+The Company is not subject to externally-imposed capital requirements.